11 Best Equity Research Books [Updated 2023]

 Quantitative Guide to Stock Market Behavior (Bloomberg Financial)

 by Larry Connors (Author), Cesar Alvarez (Contributor), &1 More

-A realistic exposition on stock market behaviour based on original research on historical market data for the past couple of decades.
-The author adopts an incisive analytical approach to study markets and unravel novel information to question commonly accepted ideas about historical volatility, momentum, new highs and lows, put/call ratios and other aspects.
-What emerges is a bold view on markets functioning as, equipped with insightful data, author demonstrates how markets behave much the same way as they did years ago and with the right kind of information, anyone can make wise investment choices and decisions.
+A realistic exposition of stock market behavior based on original research on historical market data for the past couple of decades.
+The author adopts an intelligent analytical approach to study markets and unravel novel information to question commonly accepted ideas about historical volatility, momentum, new highs and lows, put/call ratios, and other aspects.
+What emerges is a bold view on markets functioning as, equipped with insightful data, the author demonstrates how markets behave much like they did years ago.
 It is shown how it can sometimes pay to be a contrarian and not be bound by conventional wisdom while making sure you understand the markets well enough.
+With the right kind of information, anyone can make wise investment choices and decisions.

 #11 – Unholy Grails – A New Road to Wealth